Good Small Businesses to Build in Residential Areas

 Start a daycare

 Running a daycare business is a great way to start your own small business.
-You'll need to think about the costs, get started with training and licensing, market your services and decide whether this is the right industry for you.
+When creating your daycare business plan, you'll need to think about the costs, get started with training and licensing, market your services and decide whether this is the right industry for you.

 Start-up costs can be as low as $10,000 but could be as high as $100,000 depending on where you operate and how many children you plan to take care of at one time.
 You will also need insurance coverage for workers' compensation premiums paid by employers who have employees under their employment during any week in which any work was performed by those employees (including those who were not paid).